alexsoble/alexsoble/_posts/2016-6-28-jmo-convo-part-1.md

 JMO and Alex Chat about Hack Night
 ================================

-_Recently on Twitter, one of the original promoters of civic hack nights in Chicago declared that the [“civic tech movement should be shelved”](http://civichall.org/civicist/an-education-in-community-technology/), which caught folks' attention and raised big questions._
+_Recently on Twitter, one of the original promoters of civic hack nights in Chicago declared that the [“civic tech movement should be shelved”](http://civichall.org/civicist/an-education-in-community-technology/), which caught folks' attention and raised good questions._

-_I wanted to hear from [Jeanne Marie Olson](http://twitter.com/jmochicago), the researcher & public school parent behind projects like [CPSApples2Apples](https://cpsapples2apples.com/) and [SchoolCuts.org](http://www.schoolcuts.org/).
+_I wanted to hear from [Jeanne Marie Olson](http://twitter.com/jmochicago), the researcher and public school parent behind projects like [CPSApples2Apples](https://cpsapples2apples.com/) and [SchoolCuts.org](http://www.schoolcuts.org/).
 SchoolCuts and CPSApples2Apples have been cited as two civic data projects that have influenced (and still influence) parent engagement with policy and discussion regarding systemic changes in Chicago Public Schools._

 _I consider Jeanne to be a central part of what makes the civic hacking movement in Chicago worthwhile.
 But Jeanne hasn't been to the hack night itself in a while.
 What did she think about Chi Hack Night?
 We used Slack to catch up._